onebeyond/rascal/README.md

 ### Bounce

-Bounce disconnects and reinistialises the broker.
+Bounce disconnects and reinitialises the broker.

 ```js
 beforeEach((done) => {